Columbia’s New Interim Title IX Policy and Gender-Based Misconduct Policy for Students

 You can make a report online (see the “report an incident” button), in person, by mail, email ([email protected]), or phone.
 You do not need to know which policy might apply.
 Columbia’s Title IX team will handle that.

-When a report is made, a Case Manager from Student Conduct and Community Standards will contact you to discuss supportive and interim measures, and explain the processes available under the Gender-Based Misconduct Policy or the Interim Title IX Policy, depending on the nature of the incident(s) you report.
+When a report is made, a Case Manager from the Center for Student Success and Intervention will contact you to discuss supportive and interim measures, and explain the processes available under the Gender-Based Misconduct Policy or the Interim Title IX Policy, depending on the nature of the incident(s) you report.

 Supportive and interim measures are designed to support students who may have experienced or be accused of gender-based misconduct.
 Examples include:

 - Adjusting a student’s work schedule for University employment;

 - Allowing a student to withdraw from or retake a class without penalty; and/or

 - Providing access to tutoring or other academic support.